nfraxlab/fin-infra/docs/analytics.md

 **Example Recommendations**:
 ```
-✅ On track to reach your retirement goal
+[OK] On track to reach your retirement goal
-💡 Increasing monthly contributions by $500 would add $180,000 to your final balance
+ Increasing monthly contributions by $500 would add $180,000 to your final balance
-💡 If you can achieve 8% returns (vs 7%), you'd reach your goal 2.3 years earlier
+ If you can achieve 8% returns (vs 7%), you'd reach your goal 2.3 years earlier
 ```

 ### Warnings

 **Example Warnings**:
 ```
-⚠️ Inflation will reduce purchasing power by 25% over 30 years
+[!]
+Inflation will reduce purchasing power by 25% over 30 years
-⚠️ You're $250,000 short of your goal.
+[!]
+You're $250,000 short of your goal.
 Consider increasing contributions or extending timeline.
-⚠️ High return assumptions (10%+) may be unrealistic for conservative portfolios
+[!]
+High return assumptions (10%+) may be unrealistic for conservative portfolios
 ```

 ### Production Considerations